 Causes and Diagnosis of Autoimmune Diseases

 When our body’s immune response mistakenly decides that the healthy cells bad, it officially labels and sees them as foreign bodies and it begins to make antibodies to fight off the healthy cells.
 It does this because it believes that its own cells are the source of an illness or infection.
-When an autoimmune disease is one of the possible diagnosis’s, a specialized rheumatologist will administer screenings to establish what antibodies are being produced.
+When immune conditions are one of the possible diagnoses, a specialized rheumatologist will administer screenings to establish what antibodies are being produced.
 There are over 80 potential autoimmune diseases and some of the most common areas in the body affected are the joints and muscles, connective tissue red blood cells and blood vessels.

 Treatment and Management

 Treatments for immune conditions typically prioritize pain management and easing the symptoms of the condition and this can include specific regimens, diets and/or medications.
 The main goal is to improve and maintain the daily quality of life for individuals living with symptoms.
 When an individual is experiencing symptoms or has received an autoimmune disease diagnosis, it is crucial to get professional support to find the best customized treatment plan to manage the symptoms.

 The Most Common Autoimmune Diseases in the USA

 Rheumatoid Arthritis/Psoriatic Arthritis – Rheumatoid and psoriatic arthritis are the chronic presence of active inflammation within the lining of the joints, resulting in pain and swelling generally in the feet and hands.
 It is most commonly seen in women over 40, however it can affect any individual.
 Rheumatoid arthritis can sometimes harm other organs as well, such as skin, eyes, lungs and blood vessels.
 Like most autoimmune disorders, treatment focuses on managing pain and minimizing bone erosion and joint damage.